chrabach/01.kickstarter-analysis/README.md

 [Exhibit 5: Outcomes based on Goals](resources/Outcomes_vs_Goals.png?raw=true "Outcomes_vs_Goals")

-The best probability of success is in campaigns of less than $1,000, but absent that, less than $5,000.
+The best probability of success is in campaigns of less than $5,000.
 While campaigns of larger magnitudes can be successful, the failure rate is commensurately increased.
 A campaign of $12,000 is risky, as historical success rates are similar to historical fail rates.